THE IRISH GUARDS WEST MIDLANDS BRANCH

-There are also disabled bays and more parking spaces on Coleman Street that runs the other side of the pub.
-As the pub is located facing St Phillips branch Cathedral next to the financial quarter of Birmingham there are hundreds of parking spaces and a multi-storey car park’s that are easily accessible on a Sunday morning.
-Snow Hill train station is approximately 300 metres from the pub.
-Birmingham New Street station is about 600 metres from the pub.
+The pub is in the financial quarter of Birmingham and there are hundreds of parking spaces and a multi-storey car park’s in the area with disabled bays outside the pub that are easily accessible on a Sunday morning.
+Snow Hill train station is facing the pub and Birmingham New Street station approximately 600 metres from it.
 Any members arriving at Digbeth coach station or cannot walk from their or new Street please inform us (Vice Chairman or the secretary), and we will try and organise a lift for you.
-The first meeting there will be at 1130 hours Sunday 11th August 2019.

 IRISH GUARDS ASSOCIATION